dmbarbour/glas/docs/GlasApps.md

 ### Runtime Extensions

 A runtime can provide a few effects for manipulating itself.
 May be implementation-dependent and not very portable.
-Ideas:
+A few ideas:

 * **rt:version** - return record of ad-hoc version information about the runtime.
 * **rt:time:now** - same as 'time:now' except not frozen per transaction.
 This logically involves reflection over instructions computed by the runtime.
 Mostly intended for manual profiling.
+* **rt:gc:tune:(...)** - tune GC parameters
+* **rt:gc:force** - ask runtime to perform a GC immediately(-ish)
+* **rt:stat:Var** - return some useful metadata about the runtime

+### OS Extensions

+I could support OS operations under an 'os:' prefix, and perhaps OS-specialized actions under a header such as 'os:posix:...'.
+Not really sure what I need, or how much of the OS should be exposed.
+Might develop incrementally as needed.

 ## Misc Thoughts